Dune (1984 film): Plot

-In the far future, the known universe is ruled by the Padishah Emperor Shaddam IV.
+In the year 10,191 AG (roughly 23,352 CE), the known universe is ruled by the Padishah Emperor Shaddam IV.
 The most valuable substance in the empire is the spice melange, which extends life and expands consciousness.
 The spice also allows the Spacing Guild to fold space, allowing safe, instantaneous interstellar travel.
-The Guild forces Shaddam to clarify a conspiracy that could jeopardize spice production forever.
-Shaddam reveals that he has transferred power and control of the planet Arrakis, the only source of the spice, to House Atreides, but once the Atreides arrive, they will be attacked by their archenemies, the Harkonnens, and Shaddam's own Sardaukar troops.
-Shaddam fears the Atreides due to a secret army that is reportedly being amassed by them.
+The Guild's leader demands Shaddam clarify a conspiracy that could jeopardize spice production.
+Shaddam reveals that he has transferred power and control of the planet Arrakis, the only source of the spice, to House Atreides from their archenemies, House Harkonnen.
+However, once the Atreides arrive, the Harkonnens will eliminate them with aide from Shaddam's own Sardaukar troops.
+Shaddam fears the Atreides due to reports of a secret army that they are amassing.

-Duke Leto Atreides' loyal concubine, the Lady Jessica, is an acolyte of the Bene Gesserit, a female organization specializing in politics and their centuries-long breeding program.
-Jessica was ordered to bear a daughter, but disobeyed, giving birth to Paul Atreides.
-The breeding program's aim is to produce the Kwisatz Haderach, a mental "superbeing" whom the Bene Gesserit would use to their advantage.
-Paul is tested by Reverend Mother Mohiam of the Bene Gesserit to assess his impulse control.
-He passes to Mohiam's surprise.
+Lady Jessica, the concubine of Duke Leto Atreides, is an acolyte of the Bene Gesserit, an exclusive sisterhood with advanced physical and mental abilities.
+As part of a centuries-long breeding program to produce the Kwisatz Haderach, a mental "superbeing" whom the Bene Gesserit would use to their advantage, Jessica was ordered to bear a daughter but disobeyed and bore a son, Paul Atreides.
+Paul is tested by Reverend Mother Mohiam to assess his impulse control and, to her surprise, passes the test.

 The Atreides leave their homeworld Caladan for Arrakis, a barren desert planet populated by gigantic sandworms.
-The native people of Arrakis, the Fremen, prophesize that a messiah will lead them to freedom.
+The native people of Arrakis, the Fremen, prophesy that a messiah will lead them to freedom and paradise.
 Duncan Idaho, one of Leto's loyalists, tells him that he suspects Arrakis holds vast numbers of Fremen who could prove to be powerful allies.
-Before Leto can form an alliance with the Fremen, the Harkonnens launch their attack.
-Leto's personal physician, Dr. Wellington Yueh, who is a Harkonnen double agent, disables the shields, leaving the Atreides defenseless.
-Idaho is killed, Leto is captured, and nearly all of House Atreides is wiped out by the Harkonnens.
-Baron Harkonnen has Mentat Piter De Vries kill Yueh with a poisoned blade.
-Leto dies in a failed attempt to assassinate Baron Harkonnen using a poison-gas tooth implanted by Yueh in exchange for sparing the lives of Jessica and Paul.
+Before Leto can form an alliance with the Fremen, the Harkonnen launch their attack.
+Leto's personal physician who is also secretly a Harkonnen double-agent, Dr. Wellington Yueh, disables the shields, leaving the Atreides defenseless.
+Idaho is killed, Leto is captured, and nearly the entire House of Atreides is wiped out by the Harkonnen.
+Baron Harkonnen orders Mentat Piter De Vries to kill Yueh with a poisoned blade.
+Leto dies in a failed attempt to assassinate the Baron using a poison-gas tooth implanted by Yueh in exchange for sparing the lives of Jessica and Paul, killing Piter instead.